HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

       WEEK     = 100
     end

-and schedule jobs using names urgency bands:
+and schedule jobs using named urgency bands:

-    RememberTheMilkService.new.delay(Delayed::Priority::DAY).run
+    RememberTheMilkService.new.delay(priority: Delayed::Priority::DAY).run

-Our DelayedJob-based queue/dispatch subsystem now makes a simple promise: if you give be a job with `HOUR` priority, I'll start running it within the next 60 minutes.
+Our DelayedJob-based queue/dispatch subsystem now makes a simple promise: if you give me a job with `HOUR` priority, I'll start running it within the next 60 minutes.
 It's a **promise of timely execution**.

-Switching to this takes a bit of discipline but works—we solely have to fight the occasional urge to confuse `REALTIME` with "it's really that important".
+Switching to this takes a bit of discipline but works.
+We just have to fight the occasional urge to confuse `REALTIME` with "it's really that important".
 We reserve `REALTIME` job jobs that should be completed by the time a user of the web frontend issues their next request.